AlfredHellerPublishing/Hallo-World-Trial/README.md

 # Hallo-World-Trial
-Første forsøg at bruge GitHub
+Første forsøg at bruge GitHub.
+This project will be errased after first trials.